Geography Now

-Geography Now (also stylized as Geography Now!) is an American educational YouTube channel and web series created and hosted by Paul Barbato.
-It profiled UN-recognized countries in the world in alphabetical order, a series which finished in October 2024.
-It now covers additional topics related to physical and political geography.
-The channel was started in August 2014, and as of October 2025, it has accumulated over 3.792 million subscribers and 621.9 million views.
+Geography Now (also stylized as Geography Now!) is an American educational YouTube channel and web series created and hosted by Paul "Barbs" Barbato.
+He profiled UN-recognized countries in the world in alphabetical order, a series which finished in October 2024.
+He now covers additional topics related to physical geography, political geography and cities.
+The channel started uploading in October 2014, and as of August 2026, he has accumulated 3.91 million subscribers, created 1,306 videos, and gained over 714 million views.